solventrix/HONEUR_eCRF/README.md

 This ensures reference data in the database contains all the values required.

 Production deployments would not be expected to run sqlite, which is only suited to development environments.
 Example configuration for PostgreSQL can be found in the [Django documentation](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-HOST).
 The section on [deploying Django](https://docs.djangoproject.com/en/3.1/howto/deployment/) will also be helpful.

+Where installations are expected to include the load of initial data via file upload, it may be useful to consider the configuration of timeout parameters for both web and application servers.

+This functionality currently processes data uploads in a HTTP request, for large files this may exceed the default process timeout for either http or application server.

 ## Customising the look and feel of the application